 the zest of an orange or a lemon

-Fruit for adding to your mix : 1/3 cup of mixed dried cranberries and blueberries
+1/3 cup of mixed dried cranberries and raisins

-- Blast all the dried ingredients (zest too) in your food processor until small crumbs are formed, then add the margarine or coconut oil, and process until it forms something that resembles a crumble or dried up pieces of dough (if too dry, add more coconut oil or vegan butter) – then spoon this into a medium sized bowl.
+Blast all the dried ingredients in your food processor until small crumbs form, add margarine or coconut oil, and process until it forms a crumble then spoon this into a medium sized bowl.

-- Using a teaspoon, fill the cups of a cup cake dish – either pre-greased or better still, use a silicone muffin/cup cake tin – and flatten the tops (you can find silicon muffin tins in the US here, or else here in the UK).
+Using a teaspoon, fill the cups of a cup cake dish – either pre-greased or better still, use a silicone muffin/cup cake tin – and flatten the tops

 All recipes and content © Miriam Sorrell www.mouthwateringvegan.com 2010